scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** 1 hour

 Conjure 2 phantasmal arms that mimic your movements.
 Make a spellcasting roll against 2 terrible dice, conjuring the arms on success.
-For the duration your unarmed attacks use your arcane spellcasting roll and deal 3 wound dice in force damage.
+For the duration your unarmed attacks use your arcane spellcasting roll and deal 0/3 in force damage.
 After casting a spell you may make an offhand attack with these arms as if you made a basic attack.

 The arms can carry up to 1000 lbs.
 When making athletics checks and strength saves you may use your spellcasting roll instead.